- About ROC full form

-The annual returns of the company must be filed within 60 days of AGM (form 20B) or if the AGM (form 21A) is not held, then the returns have to be documented within 60 days from the AGM ought to have held.
+The annual returns of the company must be filed within 60 days of AGM (form 20B) or if the AGM (form 21A) is not held, then the returns have to be documented within 60 days of the AGM ought to have held.

 Form 66 (compliance certificate)

 All those companies, that have their paid-up share capital between Rs.10 lakhs to Rs.
-50 crore, is required to file compliance certificate under form 66 with the given provisions
+50 crore, is required to file a compliance certificate under form 66 with the given provisions

-- Every company having paid-up capital more than Rs.10 lakh has to carefully record a compliance certificate (which the company has gotten from the Company Secretary) with the ROC full form within 30 days from the Annual general meeting along with the annual report.
+- Every company having paid-up capital of more than Rs.10 lakh has to carefully record a compliance certificate (which the company has gotten from the Company Secretary) with the ROC full form within 30 days from the Annual general meeting along with the annual report.

-- In the case of AGM not held by the company, then these documents need to be submitted to the ROC full form within 30 days from the most recent day at the latest which the meeting ought to have been held.
+- In the case of AGM not held by the company, then these documents need to be submitted to the ROC in the full form within 30 days from the most recent day at the latest which the meeting ought to have been held.